- Can nonresident partners be included in the required withholding for employees?

 If a lower-tier entity is withholding for ultimate nonresident members, the lower-tier entity must also report the amount of withholding to those ultimate nonresident members.
 If the lower-tier entity is withholding for an upper-tier entity, the amount withheld must be reported to the upper-tier entity and the upper-tier entity must then report the appropriate portion of withholding to each member (resident and nonresident).

 Maine has a threshold for the taxability of income earned by a nonresident individual working in Maine.
-Generally, if a nonresident individual works in Maine fewer than 12 days or has total Maine source income for the year of $3,000 or less, that income is not taxable to Maine.
 However, income earned from a pass-through entity is not subject to this threshold.
-Therefore, all Maine source income from a pass-through entity is taxable to Maine.
+All Maine source income from a pass-through entity is taxable to Maine.

 If a pass-through entity incurs a net loss for the current taxable year, that entity does not have to withhold from any nonresident member unless that member receives guaranteed payments exceeding the member’s allocated share of the net loss.
-If the entity has income in the current year, but had a net loss for the prior year, withholding will be required, but estimated payments will not be required provided the prior year was a full year and the entity filed Form 941P-ME for that year.
-It is important to note that even if withholding is not required, the company must still file Form 941P-ME.
+If the entity has income in the current year, but had a net loss for the prior year, withholding will be required for the current year, but estimated payments will not be required provided the prior year was a full year and the entity filed Form 941P-ME for that year.
+Even if withholding is not required, a Form 941P-ME must still be filed.

-15. My business reports on a fiscal year basis.
-How do I determine the amount to withhold?
+15. The business reports on a fiscal year basis.
+How is the amount to withhold determined?

 Example: Partnership XYZ operates on a fiscal year ending on September 30.
 Maine apportionment is 50%.
 Partner A is not a resident of Maine and owns a 33% share of Partnership XYZ.
 Partner A files a calendar year return.

-Thus, the income base for calculating the withholding requirement for Partner A for calendar 2023 would be $5,000.
+Thus, the income base for calculating the withholding requirement for Partner A for calendar year 2026 is $5,000.

 No. The REW payment may be deducted from the withholding required for the year.
 Simply reduce the amount of pass-through withholding by the amount of REW withholding.
 REW payments are reported to Maine Revenue Services separately on Form REW-1.
 Each member’s share of real estate withholding payments may be entered in Box 3 of Form 1099ME.

-17. A nonresident owner is on the payroll of my business and has extra withholding taken out to cover the Maine tax liability.
-Do I still have to file pass-through entity withholding?
+17. A nonresident member is on the payroll of the business and has extra withholding taken out to cover the Maine tax liability.
+Is pass-through entity withholding required for this member?

-If the nonresident member has $1,000 or more in Maine source income, but wants to pay through extra payroll withholding, the member must file an affidavit with the entity, promising to comply with Maine 's income tax laws.
-Each nonresident member participating in the compliant taxpayer exemption must sign an affidavit (Form 941AF-ME).
+If the nonresident member has $1,000 or more in Maine source income, but wants to pay through extra payroll withholding, the member must file an affidavit (Form 941AF-ME) with the entity, promising to comply with Maine's income tax laws.
+Each nonresident member participating in the compliant taxpayer exemption must sign an affidavit.
 Withholding is not required if the appropriate affidavits have been obtained.
-However, the entity will still be required to file Form 941P-ME annually to report entity information and list the exempt members on Schedule 3P.
+However, the entity is required to file Form 941P-ME annually to report entity information and list the exempt members on Schedule 3P.

-18. My pass-through entity is owned by other pass-through entities (upper-tier).
-Can those upper tier entities qualify for the compliant taxpayer exemption?
+18. A lower-tier pass-through entity is owned by upper-tier pass-through entities.
+Can the upper-tier entities qualify for the compliant taxpayer exemption?

 Yes, an upper-tier entity may qualify.
-However, the upper-tier entity will become responsible for withholding on any Maine source income flowing from the lower-tier to the upper-tier or obtaining exemptions for the subsequent upper-tier owners.
-In addition to obtaining Form 941AF-ME from the upper-tier pass-through entity, the lower-tier entity must file Form 941P-ME for the year and list the upper-tier entity on Schedule 3P.
+However, the upper-tier entity will become responsible for withholding on any Maine source income flowing from the lower-tier entity to the upper-tier entity or for obtaining an affidavit of exemption (Form 941AF-ME) for the subsequent upper-tier owners.
+In addition to obtaining the affidavit from the upper-tier pass-through entity, the lower-tier entity must file Form 941P-ME for the year and list the upper-tier entity on Schedule 3P.

 20. Are withholding statements required to be filed by the pass-through entity at the end of the year?

-After the calendar year and by the following January 31st, pass-through entities must issue Form 1099ME to each member from whom Maine income tax was withheld.
+Pass-through entities must issue Form 1099ME to each member from whom Maine income tax was withheld, no later than January 31st.
 Do not file Forms 1099ME directly with Maine Revenue Services.
 Form 1099ME identifies the member's share of Maine income tax withheld and must be submitted with the nonresident owner's Maine income tax return.
-Failure to provide Form 1099ME to your members may result in disallowance of the withholding claimed on the member’s return.
+Failure to provide Form 1099ME to your members may result in the disallowance of the withholding claimed on the member’s return.

 Note: A person who willfully fails to furnish a statement by the due date, or who willfully furnishes a false or fraudulent statement, commits a civil violation and is subject to a fine of $50 for each such failure or each such furnishing.
 See 36 M.R.S. § 5251-A.